nybiga/RGB_light_picker/README.md

 # RGB_light_picker

 This project uses PlatformIO as it's ecosystem.
 It uses the serial monitor to take input from the user.
+The user types in a number from given list and the LED light changes to cooresponding color.

 ## Tools used